Add Templates, Checklists and other guidance materials

 Since the list of guidance material can grow overtime, it is recommended to organize such material in folders.
 For example, all templates can be stored under a folder called

 Template and they can even be further organized using sub-folders such as 'Program Management', 'System Requirements' and so on.
-Use your organization's standard practice, ease of navigation, as well as process architecture to determine folder structure and naming convention.

 Creating and organizing guidance material